ABOUT THE MUSEUM

 In 2010, reconstruction of the wooden Palace of the Tsar Alexey Mikhailovich was completed on the territory formerly known as the village of Dyakovo.
 The purpose of this large-scale project was to create a museum and exhibition centre, that would house a new permanent exposition displaying elements of the XVII century culture and every-day life of the Russian tsars as well as regular exhibitions from the museum’s stock.

 The total area of the palace consisting of six premises connected by corridors makes 7,230 sq. m. including I, 400 sq.m. intended for reconstructed interiors.
 In each of the 24 interiors created close ties can be traced between the architecture and design on the one hand and function on the other hand.
 226 experts of 20 professions were involved in this scrupulous task.
 The reconstructed wooden palace has become a particular museum site that is now home to many bright educational and tourist projects on the Russian history and culture and still has a great potential for new ones.

-Izmailovo is a famous country residence of Russian Tsars.
-In 1654, when Tsar Alexey Mikhailovich Romanov became owner of these vast ancestral boyars’ lands, the estate made part of the palace household.
-It was there, at the linen yard, that the sixteen-year-old Tsar Peter found in 1688 an old English boat, ordering since than to call Izmailovo “the cradle of Russian fleet”.
-In Izmailovo one can see architectural sites dating to the end of the XVII century and making part of the Tsar’s Courtyard as well as premises of Nikolaevsky alms-house built in the XIX century for 1812 Patriotic War ex-servicemen.
+Izmailovo is a famous country residence of the Russian Tsars.
+In 1654, when Tsar Alexey Mikhailovich Romanov became owner of these vast ancestral boyars’ lands, the estate became part of the palace household.
+It was there, at the linen yard, that the sixteen-year-old Tsar Peter I found in 1688 an old English boat, ordering since than to call Izmailovo “the cradle of the Russian fleet”.
+In Izmailovo one can see architectural sites dating back to the end of the XVII century and making part of the Tsar’s Courtyard as well as premises of Nikolaevsky alms-house built in the XIX century for 1812 Patriotic War ex-servicemen.